 If you expect to arrive later than the start date on the I-20/ DS-2019 form, you must notify your department and OISS of the new expected date of arrival.
 We might need to update your I-20/ DS-2019 or recommend supporting documentation in order for you to enter the country

 Unlike many countries around the world, the United States does not have a nationalized healthcare system.
 This means that individuals are responsible to either pay for their own treatment out of pocket or purchase health insurance to help cover the cost of their medical bills.
 In addition, in the current healthcare environment in the United States, medical costs are perhaps the highest in the world.
-Universities in the United States have developed multi-tiered strategies to ensure the health of its students so that the overall university community is as health as can be and also so that students can maintain their own health as they pursue their academic endeavors.
+Universities in the United States have developed multi-tiered strategies to ensure the health of its students so that the overall university community is as healthy as can be and also so that students can maintain their own health as they pursue their academic endeavors.

 Tulane University has a 3-tiered student health strategy: